 - Online: Both the teacher and the student use a computer or device (not available for Phoneme Segmentation).
 Teacher and student do not need to be in the same location (remote administration) if video/audio are available; see Administering Star CBM Remotely and the related Family Guide.

 - Mixed: The teacher uses the computer, while the student uses a paper form.
-Each student is assigned a different form; be sure to print each student's form after you choose the Mixed Format for that student.
+Each student is assigned a different form; be sure to print or use the correct form after you choose the Mixed Format for that student.

 - Print: Both the the teacher and student use paper forms during the assessment, and the teacher enters scores later.
-Each student is assigned a different form; be sure to print the teacher and student forms for each student after you choose the Print format.
+Each student is assigned a different form; be sure to print or use the correct teacher and student forms for each student after you choose the Print format.

 For more information about the three formats, see How to Administer Star CBM Assessments.

 How the Table Shows CBM Assessment Scores

 For each student, you will see the student's grade and the student's latest Correct Per Minute (CPM) score (if any) for each type of assessment.
 When benchmarks are available for a student's score and the current season (Fall, Winter, or Spring), the background color shows which benchmark category the score falls into.
 For measures that don't have benchmarks for the student's grade and season, scores are shown on a gray background.